Serpens66/Anno_117_Mods/YouKnowWhatYouDo/Cheat Keybinds (Serp)/ReadMe.txt

 Adds some keybinds for cheats to easier test the mod:

 - End -> all ships super fast (does not work in current game version)
-- Shift+End -> Ship/Unit currently in selected shipyard production gets instantly completed
+- Shift+End -> Ship/Unit currently in selected shipyard production gets instantly completed (does not work currently)
 - Control+Insert -> Build costs are ignored (but you still can go bankrupt)
-- Control+End -> finish a portion of selected monument building phase, hit multiple times to finish it
+- Control+End -> finish a portion of selected monument building phase, hit multiple times to finish it (does not work currently)
 - Insert -> Adds 500 of all already unlocked population to the global population (helps to unlock stuff)
 - Shift+Insert -> gives you 100k coins
 - Alt+Insert -> gives you up to 1000 of every already unlocked good to the island you are currently hovering over